Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 Symptoms such as pain and bloating signal to your body that something wasn’t quite right with that meal.
 Was there a type of food in the meal that your body personally didn’t like?

 Maybe you have a sensitivity to mushrooms, for example, and eating them causes your stomach to get sore and bloated.
-This means your digestive system works harder to process the foods you are eating.
+This means your digestive system works harder to process the food you eat.

 Over time, as you begin to eat more intuitively, you may find that a specific meal planner or diet planner isn’t necessary.